Elitch Gardens Theme Park: CNL Lifestyle Properties era (2011–2014)

-Premier Parks LLC era (2015-2020)
+Premier Parks LLC era (2015-present)

 On June 5, 2015 the park was purchased by an investment team made up of Revesco Properties, Kroenke Sports Entertainment, and Second City Real Estate.
 Operation remained under the control of Premier Parks, LLC.

 Due to the growing concerns of the COVID-19 pandemic, Elitch Gardens announced a delay of the 2020 season operations.
 On July 31, 2020, with the ongoing pandemic, the park announced that the park will not operate at all for the remainder of 2020.
 The cancellation is the first time in 130 years, that the park closed down for an entire season, with the park's entire 130th season instead being deferred to 2021.

 Future of Elitch Gardens ("The River Mile" redevelopment)

-In June 2018, it was announced that the current site of Elitch Gardens would be the site of a massive redevelopment project by Revesco Properties named "The River Mile" in the near future.
+In March 2018, the owners of Elitch Gardens, Revesco, revealed the redevelopment plan for the theme park.
+Elitch Gardens was considered to be aging and in need of relocation, and considered to be a "donut hole" surrounded by the denser center of the city.

-On December 19, the Denver City Council voted 12–0 in favor of giving Revesco Properties permission to begin the project.
+On December 17, 2018, the Denver City Council voted 12–0 in favor of giving Revesco Properties permission to begin the project.

 No further details, including a permanent closing date for Elitch Gardens or relocation have been announced.
 However, there are rumors that it will relocate.
+As of 2025, Elitch Gardens is still operating for the season.

+In June 2025, Kroenke Sports Entertainment acquired Revesco Properties' interest in the River Mile development, making KSE the sole owner of the property.
+KSE said that Elitch Gardens and Meow Wolf will continue to operate at their current sites, KSE said.
+Executive Vice President Mike Neary said the amusement park is a “rite of summer” for over a million visitors each year, and they intend to keep it that way and “better than ever.”

-Entertainment & special events
+Entertainment & Events

 In 1998, Six Flags' Fright Fest debuted at the park.
 The event was typically held at the end of the operating season (October) until 2006.

-When the park was sold to PARC Management in 2007, a replacement event for Fright Fest named "Fall Family Fun Fest" added family oriented areas such as hay mazes and pumpkin painting, as well as haunted houses and trick or treat trails.
+When the park was sold to PARC Management in 2006, a replacement event for Fright Fest named "Fall Family Fun Fest" added family oriented areas such as hay mazes and pumpkin painting, as well as haunted houses and trick or treat trails.

-In 2008, "FrightFest" was reinstituted, but with a lack of space between the words "Fright" and "Fest" in order to avoid legal trouble with Six Flags.
+In 2007, "FrightFest" was reinstituted, but with a lack of space between the words "Fright" and "Fest" in order to avoid legal trouble with Six Flags.
 The event continued on for several years, including 2011-2014 when Herschend Family Entertainment managed the property.
 The park is currently managed by Premier Parks, LLC, who continues to host the event.

 Island Kingdom Family Water Park

 Island Kingdom is a 20 acre family water park located next to the entrance of Elitch Gardens.
 It is open in Summer, and admission is included with admission to Elitch Gardens.
 It has several main attractions: a large tube slide tower, a family body slide tower, a family water playground, a large family raft ride, a half pipe water attraction, and a lazy river.
-Palm trees are planted yearly to add to the atmosphere.
-There is a race of rubber duckies to support charity on opening day.